JoryAnderson/Loan-Default/README.md

   {To be completed}
 - **LGBM_hyperparameterization.ipynb** <br/>
   LightGBM is the state of the art gradient boosting model.
 LightGBM works with null values in the dataset, so no need to use imputation.
-  Here we label/onehot encode the input data, visualize the effects of a few different parameters on the LGBM classifier, and then create a final LGBM classifier using those parameters and produce the lgbm_sub.csv submission document with the classified application_test data
+  Here we label/onehot encode the input data, visualize the effects of a few different parameters on the LGBM classifier, and then create a final LGBM classifier using those parameters and produce the lgbm_sub.csv submission document with the classified application_test data.

 - **Model Performance.ipynb** <br/>
   {To be filled in}